What is the Global Family Reunification Network?

 Our activities

-• The FRUN hosts an in-person Annual Conference for its global membership.
-The last annual Conference took place in Geneva in May 2023, and gave FRUN members an opportunity to discuss progress made, identify challenges and focus on planning;
+• The FRUN hosts an in-person Annual Conference for its global membership as an opportunity to discuss progress made, identify challenges and focus on planning;

 • Throughout the year, the FRUN hosts online information sessions on thematic areas or as a response to global events and emergencies;